jakevdp/sklearn_scipy2013/README.md

 - 2:00 - 2:15 -- Pipelining learners
   + Examples of unsupervised data reduction followed by supervised learning.
 - 2:15 - 2:30 -- Break (possibly in the middle of the previous section)
-- 2:30 - 3:00 -- Learning on big data
-  + Online learning:
-  + MiniBatchKmeans
-  + Stochastic Gradient Descent for linear models
-  + Data-reducing transforms: random-projections
-- 3:00 - 4:00 -- Parallel Machine Learning with IPython
+- 2:30 - 3:15 -- Parallel Machine Learning with IPython
   + IPython.parallel, a short primer
   + Parallel Model Assessment and Selection
   + Running a cluster on the EC2 cloud using StarCluster
+- 3:15 - 4:00 -- Scaling Text Classification
+  + The hashing trick
+  + Online learning and out-of-core learning
+  + Stochastic Gradient Descent for linear models
+  + The Partition / Distribute / Average scaling scheme